Cormac Murphy-O'Connor: Retirement

 Shortly before reaching the mandatory retirement age of 75, Murphy-O'Connor submitted his resignation as Archbishop of Westminster to Pope Benedict XVI, who asked that Murphy-O'Connor remain in his position "until he chooses otherwise".
 On 3 April 2009 Benedict appointed Vincent Nichols as Murphy-O'Connor's replacement.
 All Murphy O'Connor's predecessors died in office, so he was the first Archbishop Emeritus of Westminster.
 He lived the remainder of his life in semi-retirement in Duke's Avenue, Chiswick, London.

 On 30 October 2009, Pope Benedict appointed Murphy-O'Connor a member of the Congregation for Bishops, a post he held until his 80th birthday.
 It was unusual to receive such an appointment after retirement.

 In June 2010, after the Ryan Report and Murphy Report on the abuses by the Catholic Church in Ireland, Murphy-O'Connor was named along with others to oversee the apostolic visitation of certain dioceses and seminaries.
 Murphy-O'Connor was named as the visitor to the Diocese of Armagh and its suffragan sees.

-Murphy-O'Connor, in a speech delivered on 17 May 2012 at Leicester's Anglican cathedral, said, "In the name of tolerance it seems to me tolerance is being abolished."
+Murphy-O'Connor, in a speech delivered on 17 May 2012 at Leicester's Anglican cathedral, said, "In the name of tolerance it seems to me tolerance is being abolished".
 He said:

 A friend of Pope Francis, he was a hardliner with regard to sexual child abuse cases.
-In 2018, the dioceses of Arundel and Brighton, Westminster, Portsmouth and Northampton were put under the so-called "Truth Project", a government-commissioned investigation which asked to the Archdiocese of Westminster to release his files pertaining to the minor victims'allegations.
+In 2018, the dioceses of Arundel and Brighton, Westminster, Portsmouth and Northampton were put under the so-called "Truth Project", a government-commissioned investigation which asked the Archdiocese of Westminster to release its files pertaining to the minor victims'allegations.

 Murphy-O'Connor died of cancer on 1 September 2017 after an extended hospital stay.
 He was buried under the 10th Station of the Cross in Westminster Cathedral.
 As he was the 10th Archbishop of Westminster, and also because this station is directly opposite the Chapel of St Patrick, he was buried there in accordance with his wishes due to his Irish connection with County Cork in Ireland.